Tierion/boltwall/README.md

 Bitcoin Lightning paywall and authentication using LSATs.
 Charge to access your API without requiring user accounts, API keys, credit cards, or storing any user data.
 All you need is a lightning node and a single line of code in your server.
 Built with [LND](https://lightning.engineering/), Nodejs, and Typescript.

+All you need to put a paywall in front of a route on your server is this one line of code:

 ```js
 app.use(boltwall())
 ```